 Very collegial and stimulating.
 Each year we admit a small number of PhD students (typically between 3 and 6).
 This allows for close contact between students and faculty members.
-The economics section fully recognized that PhD students will become colleagues in a short time, and we value the contribution of the students in the life of the economics section.
+The economics section fully recognises that PhD students will become colleagues in a short time and we value the contribution of the students in the life of the economics section.

 There is also a cooperative atmosphere among students.
 PhD students elect a representative who is in regular contact with the faculty and the administration and attends most departmental meetings.

 What are the opportunities to learn about and present research?

 Several.
-We hold a research seminar where outside speaker come about every two weeks to present papers that are either recently completed or in progress.
+We hold a research seminar where outside speakers come about every two weeks to present papers that are either recently completed or in progress.
 This seminar series attracts prominent researchers and gives students an exposure to the current research topics in international economics.
 The economics departments of the Universities of Geneva and Lausanne are also a short distance away and offer seminar series.

-In addition to the seminar serie the section hosts a weekly workshop known as the BBL (Brown Bag Lunch) where PhD students present work in progress.
-This is a very useful opportunity to learn what your fellow students are doing and get feedback on your own research.
+In addition to the seminar series, the section hosts a weekly workshop known as the BBL (Brown Bag Lunch) where PhD students present work in progress.
+This is a very useful opportunity to learn what your fellow students are doing and receive feedback on your own research.

-We also hold a “PhD day” once per semester.
-Each PhD students give a 10 minutes overview of her / his current research, and obtains feedback from other students and faculty members.
+We also hold a “PhD day” once a semester.
+Each PhD student gives a 10 minutes overview of her/his current research and obtains feedback from other students and faculty members.

 The economics section also encourages students to present their work at economics conferences and submit it to journals, and offers a contribution towards the expenses this involves.

-The Institute is well known for preparing students to work in international organizations, central banks and national administrations, and some graduates choose to pursue academic carreers.
-The combination of advanced knowledge of up-to-date theories and methodologies and our emphasis on real-life uses of economics is highly appreciated by employers like the IMF, the World Bank, the OECD and many other policy-oriented institutions where alumni develop highly successful careers.
+The Institute is well known for preparing students to work in international organisations, central banks and national administrations, and some graduates choose to pursue academic carreers.
+The combination of advanced knowledge of up-to-date theories and methodologies and our emphasis on real-life uses of economics is highly appreciated by employers like the International Monetary Fund, the World Bank, the OECD and many other policy-oriented institutions where alumni develop highly successful careers.

 How to apply?